linnaaire-source/Angels-of-Delusion/README.md

 <!-- Interface! -->

 # Interface
 The interface is where people can add music to.
-It has three boxes the user has to fill
+It has four boxes that the user has to fill.

+# Gallery
+Here, the user can see and discover the numerous albums we have displayed for their enjoyment.

+# Genres

+Here we displayed a couple of music genres just for the sake of information and culture.